 What to Do with an Old School Pool?

-School Districts with older pools that have floated, no longer pass inspection, or pools that are simply underutilized, we have an answer to your dilemma.
+School Districts with older swimming pools that have floated, no longer pass inspection, or pools that are simply underutilized, we have an answer to your dilemma.
 Other School Districts who have faced this problem just closed the door to their pool room, others use the pool shell to store old desks, chairs, athletic equipment, or general storage, etc., but this is obviously not the most efficient use of space.
 Plus there is still additional expense of insurance coverage and for the heating costs of the large area.

 Dos and Don'ts of School Bond Campaign Materials